Saumyasaxenaaaa/itsm-dashboard/README.md

 ### Frontend API (Mock Data)
 Currently using mock data stored in `frontend/src/data/mockData.js`.
 The frontend is ready for backend integration.

-### Backend API (To Be Developed)
-The backend structure is set up.
-API endpoints will be documented here once implemented.

 **Planned Endpoints:**
 - `GET /api/tickets` - Get all tickets